BrianLevesque/Capstone_Project_Fitness_Center/README.md

 ## Description

-This is a program simulating a self-check in kiosk for fitness center members to manage membership features including becoming a new member, upgrading membership, checking in to a fitness center, paying membership fees, displaying membership information, and canceling membership.
+This is a program simulating a self-check in kiosk for fitness center members to manage membership features including becoming a new member, upgrading membership, checking club, checking in to a fitness center, paying membership fees, displaying membership information, and canceling membership.

 ### Dependencies